Real Talk: How often have you been asked in an interview or some sort of networking situation:

 Now, I’m not suggesting there’s anything wrong with that response.
 But I am suggesting that there’s more to that response.

 Why?
 Because you’re way more interesting than that!

-👉 You owe it to yourself (and everyone who has the privilege of meeting you!) to be more intentional about how you share who you are and what you do.
+You owe it to yourself (and everyone who has the privilege of meeting you!) to be intentional about how you share who you are and what you do.

-The goal is to help whoever you’re speaking to store an accurate and memorable picture of who you are in their brain.
+The goal is to help whoever you’re speaking to internalize an accurate and memorable picture of who you are.
 (It’s an art and a science!)

 Wanna learn how to do just that?

-👇 Watch this quick video clip and complete the “Accordion” Exercise below to elevate your elevator pitch today.
+Complete the “Accordion” Exercise below to elevate your “elevator pitch” today.